ImaneBenHassine/Apache-Spark/README.md

 #### 7.1 Using Spark Testing Base

+Spark Testing Base is a library uses property based testing philosophy to produce the fuzziness in Spark RDD, DataFrame and DataSets among other common base classes.
+Spark Testing Base provides a powerful base classes very helpful to write the test code pretty fast and efficient.

-we will need a quite specifi version of the Maven dependency based on the spark & scala version
+For the Maven dependency we will need a quite specifix version based on the spark & scala versions :

     <!-- https://mvnrepository.com/artifact/com.holdenkarau/spark-testing-base -->
        <dependency>